realityforge/swinkar/README.txt

   be done as an annotation on the class.
 * Should be able to restrict ServiceProperty to a particular service
 * Why does bundle context have to be injected by constructor rather than by @Require .. or can it be
+* Does not handle inheritance hierarchies.
+Have to annotate every node in the tree!
 * Why not have a single annotation at class level that can define multiple services with possibly multiple properties, controls etc. Maybe define a class level @Provides such as